petercz1/video_reformatter/README.md

 Help yourself.

-If it's any use a star would be nice (top right...)
+If it's of any use a star would be nice (top right...)